 #open gitbash cd yourworkspace git [email protected]:giappv/vagrant_ansible.git cd vagrant_ansible vagrant plugin install vagrant-hostmanager vagrant up

 After creating VM successfully with Vagrant, these are commands that you use frequently for working inside your workspace.

 #open your gitbash on Windows cd yourworkspace/vagrant_ansible vagrant up eval $(ssh-agent) # for create an agent id ssh-add #for adding agent id you created to transfer environment variables from Windows to your VM vagrant ssh # your are in Linux now cd /vagrant #it is mounted to your workspace folder cd yourproject.com # doing something such as provisioning your AWS Instance ansible-playbook -i pathtoplaybookinventory pathtoplaybook.yml

-You can share your deployment stack with your team member on Linux (which is well-supported) so they will not have to spend time of installing bunch of software but not able to work because of their Windows version is not supported.
+You can share your deployment stack with your team member on Linux (which is well-supported), so they will not have to spend time installing a bunch of software that is not able to work because their Windows version is not supported.